RESEARCH STARTER

 - PRIMARY LOCATION: Connecticut

-- POPULATION SIZE: 955 (2021: ACS 5-Year Estimates American Indian and Alaska Native Detailed Tables: Pequot Tribal Grouping Alone)
+- POPULATION SIZE: 955 Pequot Tribal Grouping Alone (2021: ACS 5-Year Estimates American Indian and Alaska Native Detailed Tables Pequot Tribal Grouping Alone)

-In 1983, the Mashantucket Pequot Indian Land Claims Settlement Act granted federal recognition to the Mashantucket Pequots and allowed them to buy back more than 800 acres of land.
+In 1983, the Mashantucket Pequot Indian Land Claims Settlement Act granted federal recognition to the Mashantucket Pequot and allowed them to buy back more than 800 acres of land.
 Their reservation is found in Ledyard, Connecticut, and they have operated the Foxwoods Resort Casino since 1992.
-In 1908, the Eastern Algonquin language of the Pequots and Mohegans died with the last Indigenous speaker.
-However, the Mashantucket Pequots have sought to revive the language using vocabulary lists, prayers in translation, and diaries.
+In 1908, the Eastern Algonquin language of the Pequot and Mohegan died with the last Indigenous speaker.
+However, the Mashantucket Pequot have sought to revive the language using vocabulary lists, prayers in translation, and diaries.
 In 2023, the Mashantucket Pequot Tribal Nation held celebrations surrounding its fortieth anniversary of federal recognition.
-The Mashantucket Pequots continued to evolve as an Indigenous people in the twenty-first century.
-As an environmental initiative, in the 2020s, the nation received over one million dollars in federal funding to switch their Indigenous government vehicles to electric or hybrid.
+The Mashantucket Pequot continued to evolve as an Indigenous people in the twenty-first century.
+As an environmental initiative, in the 2020s, the nation received over $1 million in federal funding to switch its Indigenous government vehicles to electric or hybrid.
 They also continued to examine economic development opportunities, receiving an additional federal grant to explore the possibility of launching a generic pharmaceutical factory in Connecticut.

 Bibliography